 Facts about obesity

-Overweight and obesity together make up a leading preventable cause of death in the U.S. Obesity is a chronic disease that can seriously affect your health.
+Overweight and obesity together make up one of the leading preventable causes of death in the U.S. Obesity is a chronic disease that can seriously affect your health.

 Overweight means that you have extra body weight, and obesity means having a high amount of extra body fat.
-Being overweight or obese raises your risk for health problems, including coronary heart disease, type 2 diabetes, and cancer.
+Being overweight or obese raises your risk for health problems, including coronary heart disease, type 2 diabetes, high blood pressure, sleep apnea, and certain types of cancer.

-Public health experts agree that overweight and obesity have reached epidemic proportions in this country and around the world, although the increase seems to have leveled off recently.
+Public health experts agree that overweight and obesity have reached epidemic proportions in this country and around the world.
 More than a third of U.S. adults are obese.
 People ages 60 and older are more likely to be obese than younger adults, according to the most recent data from the National Health and Nutrition Examination Survey.
 And the problem also affects children.
-One out of five, or 17 percent, of U.S. children ages 6 to 19 is obese.
+One out of five, or 17%, of U.S. children ages 6 to 19 are obese.

 Overweight and obesity are different points on a scale that ranges from being underweight to being morbidly obese.
 Where you fit on this scale is determined by your body mass index (BMI).

 BMI is a measure of your weight as it relates to your height.
 BMI usually gives you a good idea of the amount of body fat you have.
-It's used by health care provider to find out your risk for obesity-related diseases.
+Your health care providers use BMI to find out your risk for obesity-related diseases.
 Occasionally, some very muscular people may have a BMI in the overweight range.
 But these people are not considered overweight because muscle tissue weighs more than fat tissue.

-In general, a BMI from 18.5 to 24.9 in adults is considered normal.
+In general, a BMI from 20 to 24.9 in adults is considered to be ideal.
 A BMI of more than 25 is considered overweight.
-A person is considered obese if the BMI is greater than 30 and morbidly obese if the BMI is 40 or greater.
-In general, after the age of 50, a man's weight stays about the same.
-His weight even drops slightly between ages 60 and 74.
-A woman's weight continues to increase until age 60, and then begins to drop.
+A person is considered obese if the BMI is greater than 30 and is considered to have extreme obesity if the BMI is 40 or greater.
+In general, after the age of 50, a man's weight tends to stay the same and often decreases slightly between ages 60 and 74.
+In contrast, a woman's weight tends to increase until age 60, and then begins to decrease.

 Obesity can also be measured by waist-to-hip ratio.
 This is a measurement tool that looks at the amount of fat on your waist, compared with the amount of fat on your hips and buttocks.
 The waist circumference tells the amount of abdominal fat.
+Increased abdominal fat is associated with type 2 diabetes, high cholesterol, high blood pressure, and heart disease.
 A waist circumference of more than 40 inches in men and more than 35 inches in women may increase the risk for heart disease and other diseases tied to being overweight.

 Talk with your health care provider if you have questions about healthy body weight.